Skip to content

 Challengeable by: Vendor

-Apply AML/BSA suspicious activity detection with transaction monitoring + CTR + SAR thresholds Is the transaction subject to BSA Currency Transaction Report (CTR) or Suspicious Activity Report (SAR) filing requirements under FinCEN + UK NCA + EU AMLD6 + AMLA 2025?
+Apply AML/BSA suspicious-activity detection with transaction monitoring and CTR and SAR thresholds Is the transaction subject to a BSA Currency Transaction Report (CTR) or Suspicious Activity Report (SAR) filing under the FinCEN, UK NCA and EU AMLD6 regimes?
 Rules Engine

-Deterministic AML/BSA threshold detection under US Bank Secrecy Act 1970 + USA PATRIOT Act 2001 + Anti-Money Laundering Act 2020 + UK Money Laundering Regulations 2017 + UK POCA 2002 + EU AMLD6 + AMLA Single Rulebook: Currency Transaction Reports (CTR) for cash transactions over USD 10,000 (R), Suspicious Activity Reports (SAR) for transactions over USD 5,000 with suspected illegal activity (A escalates to H disposition), structuring detection under 31 USC 5324 (multiple transactions just below USD 10,000 reporting threshold), enhanced due diligence (EDD) for politically exposed persons (PEPs), sanctions screening against OFAC SDN List + UN Sanctions + EU consolidated list.
-AML officer applies SAR/STR filing decision with documented basis
+Deterministic AML/BSA threshold detection applies the US Bank Secrecy Act, USA PATRIOT Act and Anti-Money Laundering Act, the UK Money Laundering Regulations 2017 and POCA 2002, and EU AMLD6 with the AMLA Single Rulebook.
+It files Currency Transaction Reports for cash over USD 10,000 (rule-based), surfaces Suspicious Activity Reports for transactions over USD 5,000 with suspected illegal activity (LLM-assisted, escalating to human disposition), detects structuring under 31 USC 5324 (multiple transactions just below the USD 10,000 threshold), applies enhanced due diligence for politically exposed persons, and screens sanctions against the OFAC SDN List, UN Sanctions and the EU consolidated list.
+The AML officer makes the SAR/STR filing decision with a documented basis.

 Decision Record